Enoch2k2/flatiron-flask-project-generator/README.md

 `npm run dev` To run the react server

 ### Note on the proxy in client/vite.config.js ###
+You will need to add `/api` in front of all the `fetch` requests in order for the `proxy` to kick in, which is needed for authentication (cookies to be transmitted).

 If your backend prefixes `/api` to all of your routes, for example: `http://localhost:5555/api/check_session` and you have `api.add_resource(CheckSession, "/api/check_session")`, you can remove the `rewrite` line which removes the `/api` from the route so you can use `/api` in your backend routes.

 ### If you run into issue with flask-bcrypt installing because of a rust issue